giongto35/cloud-game/README.md

 **Video demo**: https://www.youtube.com/watch?v=GUBrJGAxZZg

 ## Introduction
 This project aims to experiment Cloud-gaming performance with [WebRTC](https://github.com/pion/webrtc/) and [libretro](https://www.libretro.com/), as well as trying to deliver the most modern and convenient gaming experience through the technology.

-Theoretically, games are run on remote servers and media are streamed to the player optimally to ensure the most comfortable user interaction.
+Theoretically, in cloud gaming, games are run on remote servers and media are streamed to the player optimally to ensure the most comfortable user interaction.
 It opens the ability to play any retro games on web-browser directly, which are fully compatible with multi-platform like Desktop, Android, ~~IOS~~.
-This flexibility also enables online gaming experience to retro games.
+It enhances crowdplay ([TwitchPlaysPokemon](https://en.wikipedia.org/wiki/Twitch_Plays_Pok%C3%A9mon)) with realtime interaction.
+E.g: [Play Pokemon Emerald together](http://cloudretro.io/?id=652e45d78d2b91cd%7CPokemon%20-%20Emerald%20Version%20%28U%29).

 ## Try the service at
 **[http://cloudretro.io](http://cloudretro.io)**